grv07/doc/resume.typ

 #line(length: 100%)

 == *Summary*
-  Backend Developer with 9+ years of experience in Rust, Python, Actix-Web, Dinstributed System and PostgreSQL.
+  Backend Developer with 9+ years of experience in *Rust, Python, Django, Actix-Web, Dinstributed System and PostgreSQL*. \n
   Proven track record of optimizing asynchronous systems and leading high-impact projects.

+- Skilled in *Distributed System Design*, *high-performance* development and resilient backend architecture.
+- Proven track record in leading complex *DB migrations, optimizing performance, and contributing to open-source* projects like Askama and Helix.
+- Passionate about solving deep technical challenges and delivering robust, production-grade software.
+//
 // - Results-driven Senior Software Developer with 9+ years of experience building and scaling microservices and web applications.
 // - Proactive backend engineer with a focus on asynchronous systems, message queues, and infrastructure reliability.
 // - Thrives in distributed, remote-first teams with timezone-flexible, async collaboration and minimal supervision.